 Note

-The methods for modifying BIOS settings vary among different servers.
-For specific operations, see the server operation manual.
+BIOS settings vary with servers.
+For more information, see the server user manual.

 Disk mounting